 Age: under 12 months on August 31st.
 (Note that the child may not attend prior to turning three months.)
+In Infants classes, the baby and caregiver always attend together.

-Parent Educator: TBD
+Parent Educator: Audrey Schultz

 The Infant classes at Queen Anne Cooperative Preschool are designed as a supportive, fun, and dynamic learning environment to encourage and enhance this special time for both you and your baby.